KXBS: Urban oldies

-Shortly after longtime rival KMJM-FM flipped to classic hip-hop in November 2014, WFUN dropped the "Old School" moniker and starting calling itself "95.5".
-It added more current music, and adopted the slogan "Old School & Today's R&B." By early 2015, the "Old School" branding had returned.
+Shortly after longtime rival KMJM-FM flipped to classic hip-hop in November 2014, WFUN dropped the "Old School" moniker and simply started calling itself "95.5".
+In addition, the station added more current music, and adopted the slogan "Old School & Today's R&B." By early 2015, the "Old School" branding had returned.

 On November 17, 2016, WFUN rebranded again as "95.5: R&B and Old School for the Lou", and shifted back to Urban AC.

 Boost 95.5

 On November 5, 2020, Urban One announced that it would trade WHHL and the intellectual property of WFUN-FM, as well as two other stations in Philadelphia and Washington, D.C., to Entercom.
-In exchange, Urban One would get WBT/WBT-FM, WFNZ and WLNK in Charlotte, North Carolina.
-The following day, Urban One announced it would divest WFUN-FM to Gateway Creative Broadcasting, owner of Contemporary Christian-formatted KLJY.
-The group will take over WFUN-FM under a local marketing agreement (LMA) on January 4, 2021, and flip the station to Christian rhythmic CHR as Boost Radio (in simulcast with KQBS).
+In exchange, Urban One would receive WBT/WBT-FM, WFNZ and WLNK in Charlotte, North Carolina.
+The following day, Urban One announced it would divest WFUN-FM to Gateway Creative Broadcasting, owner of contemporary Christian-formatted KLJY.
+The group would take over WFUN-FM under a local marketing agreement (LMA) on January 4, 2021, and flip the station to Christian rhythmic CHR as Boost Radio (in simulcast with KQBS).

-The urban AC format and the "Lou" branding would be moved to Entercom's KNOU as 96.3 The Lou at midnight on November 23.
+The urban AC format and the "Lou" branding were moved to Entercom's KNOU as 96.3 The Lou at midnight on November 23.
 The next day, WFUN-FM changed call letters to KXBS to match the "Boost Radio" branding.
-The WFUN-FM call sign concurrently moved to 96.3.
+The WFUN-FM call sign concurrently moved to KNOU.

-From November 23, 2020 through December 15, 2020, KXBS ran a four-minute loop produced by Urban One, directing listeners to 96.3 to hear WFUN.
-On December 16, 2020, Gateway Creative Broadcasting's LMA began, and KXBS began stunting with a rhythmic adult contemporary micro-format as "95.5 JAMS", which lasted until 9:55 a.m. on January 4, 2021, when "Boost" officially moved to 95.5.
+From November 23, 2020 through December 15, 2020, KXBS ran a four-minute loop produced by Urban One, directing listeners to 96.3 to hear WFUN-FM.
+On December 16, 2020, Gateway Creative Broadcasting's LMA began, and KXBS began stunting with a rhythmic adult contemporary micro-format as "95.5 Jams".
+That lasted until 9:55 a.m. on January 4, 2021, when "Boost" officially moved to 95.5.
 The sale to Gateway was officially approved by the FCC on March 5, 2021, and was consummated on April 20.

-HD2 sub-channel
+HD Radio subchannels

-As of January 1, 2022, KXBS-HD2 broadcasts a rhythmic adult contemporary format branded as "95.5 Jams, The Rhythm of St. Louis".
+As of January 1, 2022, KXBS-HD2 broadcasts a rhythmic adult contemporary format branded as Jams: The Rhythm of St. Louis.
+As of October 2, 2025, the Jams format is also simulcast on KLJT (88.1 FM), while the sale of the station from Double Helix Corporation to Gateway closes.

+KXBS-HD3 airs an Urban oldies format, known as "Foxy 106.9".
+The subchannel feeds FM translator K295CQ (106.9 MHz) in St. Louis.